Certificate in Conducting Lawful Workplace InvestigationsSM Seminar

 This activity has been submitted for Minimum Continuing Legal Education credit by the State Bar of Pennsylvania in the amount of 13 credit hours.
 IAML certifies that this activity conforms to the standards for approved education activities prescribed by the rules and regulations of the State Bar of Pennsylvania governing minimum continuing legal education.

-The Tennessee Commision on Continuing Education has approved this course for 29.75 total CLE hours.
+The Tennessee Commission on Continuing Legal Education has approved this is 2-day seminar in the amount of 13.0 credit hours.

-The Virginia Mandatory Continuing Legal Education Board has approved this course for 13.0 credit hours.
+The Virginia MCLE Board has approved this 2-day seminar for 13.0 credit hours.

 Contact us to ask about getting your state approved.
 IAML requests 45 days prior notification that you wish such credit.
 An additional charge for CLE application and/or reporting fees may be required.